 Beer Can Strengthen Your Bones

-Beer’s high source of silicon content is what’s responsible for an increase in bone density, according to a recent study.
-Moderate beer drinkers who consume 1-2 glasses a day are more likely to have that effect, but surprisingly, it’s women who reap the most benefits.
-The study reported that women who had two drinks per day saw their bone density increase up to 8.3 percent!
-Now, that’s a great excuse to hit the bar after work.
-You’ll still want to know about these 21 Ways Your Job Is Making You Fat, though!
+Beer's high silicon content is what's responsible for an increase in bone density, according to a study in the American Journal of Clinical Nutrition.
+Moderate beer drinkers who consume 1-2 glasses a day are more likely to have that effect, but surprisingly, it's women who reap the most benefits.
+The study reported that postmenopausal women who had two drinks per day saw their bone density increase up to 8.3 percent!
+Now, that's a great excuse to hit the bar after work.

 Beer Can Alleviate Menopause Symptoms

-Another reason why beer should be a girl’s best friend?
-A 2006 paper suggests that the chemicals in the beer may act as phytoestrogens, which can help diminish hot flashes and lessen other menopause symptoms.
-That study is quite a bit dated, but it’s worth a shot—er, a pint—if you ask us.
+Another reason why beer should be a girl's best friend?
+A study in the Journal of Endocrinology suggests that the chemicals in the beer may act as phytoestrogens, which can help diminish hot flashes and lessen other menopause symptoms.
+That study is quite a bit dated, but it's worth a shot—er, a pint—if you ask us.

 Beer Lowers Heart Attack Risks in Women

-The accolades for the cold brew just keep on comin’.
+The accolades for the cold brew just keep on comin'.
 A Swedish study that was 32 years in the making confirmed that women who drink 1-2 brewskis per week have a 30 percent lower risk of a heart attack than those who drank heavily or none at all.
-And for you lovely ladies, we also have 30 Healthy Foods for Women to make a part of your diet.
+And for you lovely ladies, we also have healthy foods for women to make a part of your diet.

 Beer Helps Your Kidneys

-A study from the Clinical Journal of American Society of Nephrology found that a bottle of beer can help you reduce the risk of kidney stones by 30 percent according to a study from Finland.
+A study from the Clinical Journal of American Society of Nephrology found that beer can help you reduce the risk of kidney stones by 30 percent.

 Beer Can Reduce Diabetes Risk